LaffertyDev/Portal0/src/client/battlemap/readme.md

 1. intelligent search and filter options
 1. Attach audo cues to objects that can be triggered on scenarios

+## Content Sharing Features [Core]

+Importing and exporting is similar to the Steam marketplace, allowing creators to seamlessly build out FREE content.
+No content should ever be purchased in our platform because purchase-grade marketplace content leaves a bad taste in my mouth.
+Rather, content creators using our core editing features should be able to trivially output their work into the marketplace with Media Management and Exporting features.

+Importing features are a Tier5 feature.

+1. Importing pre-fab tokens, maps, and gameplay from other groups
+1. Exporting pre-fab tokens, maps, and gameplay to other groups
+1. Ability to categorize imported and exported objects and rank them up / down

 ## Playing Support

+This feature is actually "Playing the game" and what would be considered "Minimum Viable" for playing a tabletop RPG on a battlemap.

+These have various Tiers and need to be set apart in their own tech documents

+1. Generic Token Support (Tier0)
+1. Monster token support (Tier1)
+1. Player token support (Tier1)
-1. Account support
+1. Account support (Tier2)
+1. Player Character Sheet Support (Tier2)
-1. Assign character to player
+1. Assign character to player (Tier2)
-1. Turn-order counter
+1. Turn-order counter (Tier3)
-1. Chat window and support
+1. Chat window and support (Tier2)
-1. Group Audio support
+1. Group Audio support (Tier3)
-1. Group Video support
+1. Group Video support (Tier4)
-1. Dice support
+1. Dice support (Tier1)

-### Token Features

-"Tokens" are special objects that are used in the play space.
-They should have ties to the underlying system being used.
-Players and Monsters should be able to control their own tokens.

-Tokens can be rendered in the play space.
-Tokens can be integrated with player sheets.

-Tokens are a Tier2 feature.

-1. Import token
-1. Move tokens
-1. Token "Auras", apply distinct colour

-### Character Support

-Characters are the highlight of any tabletop RPG, as such Characters must be a first-class citizen.
-A "Character" has special controls to interact with the game world, and is typically controller by a player.

-Characters are Tier1 Features

-1. Character sheet support
-1. Bind character to Token
+1. Token Aura Support (Tier4)
-1. Edit character sheet

-### Table Support

-Roll tables, e.g. wild sorceress magic table
+1. Table Support (e.g. wild sorceress wild magic table) (Tier4)

+## Contextual Menu Support

+There should always be a contextual menu for any given action.
+E.g. right click on a player token:

+- Add light source
+- Change image
+- Attack (choose weapon)
+- View character sheet
+- Add initiative / turn
+- Kill
+- Create spell effect ontop of
+- Whisper (prompt)
+- Play sound for (prompt)
+- Give item (prompt)

+Right click on a tile:

+- Add Token (choose token / texture / object, with context menu)
+- Create Effect (choose effect)
+- Add trigger (while editing)
+-

+Additionally, the core "Chat" system should have chat commands that can do all of the contextual menu options.
+This way, core functionality could be automously scripted from users and macros could be written to further automate.

+The contextual menu should be a "Tier1" feature for the simple fact that it should be heavily prioritized as a quick way of accessing things

-## Permissions Support
+## Permissions Support [Core]

 1. Granular permissions for tokens and actions
 1. "Owner" can add/remove players, can add other people to manage campaign

-## System-prefabs
+## System-prefabs [Content]

 Art assets are a requirement.
 It is frustrating that Roll20 does not have free art assets to build a campaign from.

+Prefabs are Tier4 features.
+Unnecessary but VERY preferred.
+There should be several distinct art designs.

 1. Player Tokens
 1. Walls